abisee/cnn-dailymail/README.md

 **Warning:** These files contain a few (114, in a dataset of over 300,000) examples for which the article text is missing - see for example `cnn/stories/72aba2f58178f2d19d3fae89d5f3e9a4686bc4bb.story`.
 The [Tensorflow code](https://github.com/abisee/pointer-generator) has been updated to discard these examples.

 ## 2. Download Stanford CoreNLP
 We will need Stanford CoreNLP to tokenize the data.
 Download it [here](https://stanfordnlp.github.io/CoreNLP/) and unzip it.
-Then add the following command to your bash_profile:
+(if you want 2016 version hit this `wget http://nlp.stanford.edu/software/stanford-corenlp-full-2016-10-31.zip` ) Then add the following command to your bash_profile:
 ```
 export CLASSPATH=/path/to/stanford-corenlp-full-2016-10-31/stanford-corenlp-3.7.0.jar
 ```